 My wife and I take our kids to Ketchum, Idaho, every summer and became fans of your site by finding your great recommendations and tips for the White Cloud Mountains.
-We are now planning a trip for our kids’ spring break beginning of April to the Grand Canyon.
+We are now planning a trip with our kids to the Grand Canyon.
 Our kids are 13 and 14 and are accustomed to multi-day backcountry hikes in the White Clouds and Sawtooths, with 2000+-foot elevation gains.
 We were seriously considering your suggested four-day trip east to west from Grandview Point to the South Kaibab Trail, but I just noticed that you have also recommended that to someone else in your Ask Me section in response to a request for a “big dayhike.”
 We don’t want to kill ourselves with an unreasonable pace, but I don’t want to allocate four days for a trip that my kids could reasonably do in two or three.
 Do you have any advice for what might be the best way to do this, or whether there is an alternate route you would suggest?

 Thanks for writing and for your nice words about The Big Outside.
 We also get over to Ketchum and the White Clouds and Sawtooths as often as we can.

 I think backpacking from Grandview Point to the South Kaibab in the Grand Canyon would be a great trip for your family, given your kids’ ages and experience.
 It’s just over 29 miles, and you may be fine doing it in three days instead of four, although that would create at least one pretty big day, as you can see by looking at the details under The Itinerary near the bottom of my story about that trip.